 "Where you are is where we will start."

 Sensorimotor Psychotherapy is a somatic approach (body) that aims to treat unresolved trauma symptoms.
-Unresolved trauma stays within the nervous system, and its symptoms are experienced by those affected by trauma, either consciously or unconsciously.
-Many people may not be aware of of unresolved trauma symptoms.
+Unresolved trauma stays within the nervous system and its symptoms are experienced by those affected by trauma, either consciously or unconsciously.
+Many people may not be aware of unresolved trauma symptoms.

 Sensorimotor Psychotherapy combines somatic therapies, attachment theory, cognitive applications, neuroscience, and techniques from the Hakomi Method.
-Sensorimotor Psychotherapy is gentle and effective in treating adults with childhood trauma, or those who have experienced the following: PTSD, Various forms of Abuse, Depression, Anxiety, Anger, Relationship Issues, Childhood issues.
+Sensorimotor Psychotherapy is gentle and effective in treating adults with childhood trauma, or those who have experienced the following: PTSD, various forms of Abuse, Depression, Anxiety, Anger, Relationship issues, and Childhood issues.

 Dr. Sobo works with a broad and diverse range of patients.
 Through a collaborative and supportive relationship, she provides a safe environment so that her patients can organically connect and feel the missing experiences needed to heal from relationship and disappointments during childhood, and to repair from painful traumas.
-In doing so, the persistent somatic, emotional and cognitive beliefs about yourself and relationships to others change to free you from old maladaptive behaviors beliefs. you will intuitively learn new ways of sensing safety to stimulate healthy social relationships, decrease anxiety, and much more.
+In doing so, the persistent somatic, emotional, and cognitive beliefs about yourself and relationships to others change to free you from old maladaptive behaviors.
+You will intuitively learn new ways of sensing safety to stimulate healthy social relationships, decrease anxiety, and much more.